Minimum wage won’t let you afford a 2-bedroom rental anywhere in the country: report

 The average fair market rent in Hawaii is $1,879, the most expensive in all 50 states.
 Though the state recently raised its minimum wage to $10.10, households still need to earn $36.13 per hour to afford that 2-bedroom home.

-Here are the top 10 most expensive states, including Washington, D.C.
+Here are the most expensive states, including Washington, D.C.:

 And the metro areas?